 - How do the responsibilities of working with students with disabilities of Higher Education institutions differ from those of high schools?

-- What are the responsibilities of a student with a disability if he or she would like to receive accommodations?
+- What are the responsibilities of a student with a disability if they would like to receive accommodations?

 - Can I request accommodations for my child?

-- Can I speak with my child’s Access Coordinator in regards to his or her situation?
+- Can I speak with my child’s Access Coordinator in regards to their situation?

-- Since the student is now in charge of his or her educational planning, what are some self-advocacy skills he or she should develop?
+- Since the student is now in charge of their educational planning, what are some self-advocacy skills they should develop?

 - What is the impact of The Americans with Disabilities Act on Higher Education of 1990?